alex99now/MCB185/unix.md

 Congratulations, you just made your first Unix statement.
-You type words on the command line (in this case just one) and then hit return to execute the command. `date` is but one of hundreds of Unix commands you have at your fingertips (literally).
+You type words on the command line (in this case just one) and then hit return to execute the command. `date` is but one of thousands of Unix commands you have at your fingertips (literally).
 Like most Unix commands, `date` does more than simply output the current date in the format you just witnessed.
 You can choose any number of formats and even set the internal clock to a specific time.
 Let's explore this a tiny bit.
 Commands can take **arguments**.
-Let's tell the `date` program that we want the date to be formatted a year-month-day and with hours-minutes-seconds also.
+Let's tell the `date` program that we want the date to be formatted as year-month-day and with hours-minutes-seconds also.
 The syntax below will seem arcane, but the various abbreviations should be obvious.
+Type the command and observe the output.

 	date "+%Y-%m-%d %H:%M:%S"